hyosung11/Launch-School/Courses/JS129/practice_problems.md

 ```

 We've moved the code shared by `Catamaran` and `WheeledVehicles` to the `Moveable` mix-in.
 The definitions of `Auto` and `Motorcycle` remain unchanged since they both inherit from `WheeledVehicle`.

+### Lesson 3 Quiz 1 Question 9

+Your program needs to change the case of all letters in a string to the opposite case.
+That is, Naveed Fida should be converted to nAVEED fIDA.
+You already have a function called convertCase that does this for a single character.
+It takes a single character as an argument and returns the translated result.

+Given the convertCase function, which of the following code snippets can be used to convert the string contained by str?
+Select all answers that apply.

+- [ ] A. str = [1, 2, 3].map.call(str, convertCase).join("");

+- [ ] B. str = str.map(convertCase).join("");

+- [ ] C. str = Array.from(str).map(convertCase).join("");

+- [ ] D. str = str.split("").map(convertCase);

+Discussion

+Incorrect:

+B: This code attempts to call a `map` method on a string.
+However, strings don't have a `map` method, and they won't use `Array.prototype.map` without more specific instructions, so this code raises a `TypeError`.

+D: This code returns an array, not a string.

+Correct:

+A: This code uses `call` to invoke `map` with `str` as its context, a process that allows `map` to process the individual characters of `str`.
+Note that we use the array `[1, 2, 3]` to invoke `call`; any array will do.

+C: This code uses the `Array.from` static method to convert `str` to an array of characters.
+That lets us use `Array.prototype.map` and `Array.prototype.join` to translate the characters and recombine them as a string.